June 18, 2024

 Paraguay to Launch Solar Power Bid (Image: Collected)

-Paraguay’s National Electricity Administration (ANDE) is set to issue a tender for the construction of a large-scale solar power plant later this year.
-The project is expected to come online within the next few years, marking a major step forward in the country’s renewable energy ambitions.
+Paraguay’s National Electricity Administration (ANDE) is scheduled to issue a tender for the plant’s construction later this year.
+The project is expected to come online within the next few years, aligning with Paraguay’s broader sustainability goals and positioning the nation as a regional leader in clean energy development.

-The solar initiative aligns with Paraguay’s broader goal of energy sustainability and positions the nation as a regional leader in clean energy development.
-By expanding its renewable energy portfolio, Paraguay aims to diversify its energy mix and reduce reliance on traditional power sources.
+This solar initiative reflects Paraguay’s broader commitment to energy sustainability and its goal of becoming a regional leader in clean energy.
+By expanding its renewable energy portfolio, the country aims to diversify its energy mix and reduce reliance on traditional power sources.

 You may also like